abcd567a/dump1090-fa-arch/README.md

 Above command will run the PKGBUILD script which will:

 1. Check for conflicts with existing other versions of dump1090
-2. Check Build tools (git, make, gcc, pkgconf, binutils, and fakeroot) and will install any missing tools
+2. Check Build tools needed (git, make, gcc, pkgconf, binutils, and fakeroot), and will offer to install missing tools.
 3. Install dependencies rtl-sdr, lighttpd, and bladerf
 4. Will build package `dump1090-fa-latest-*-*.pkg.tar.xz`
 5. Offer to install the above package[yes/no]